proux01/ceps/text/106-notation-levels.md

 Declare Notation Level id [left associativity|right associativity|no associativity] [in custom_entry].
 ```

-Each level is declared either left assoc (accepts left assoc and non
+Each level is declared either left assoc or right assoc or non
-assoc notations) or right assoc (accepts right assoc and non assoc
-notations) or non assoc (only accepts non assoc notations).
-Default:
-no associativity.
+assoc.
+Default: no associativity.

 Entry defaults to "in constr".